MohamedWael/MohamedWael/README.md

 # Welcome to my profile 👋

  Hi, This is Mohamed Wael, I'm an Android developer.
-Feel free to explore my open source projects and share with me your opinion.
+Feel free to explore my open source projects and share with me your thoughts.

 ## Ask me anything on:
 <p align="center">